Skip to main content

 Local News on the Popular Event

-Newspaper and television reporters enjoyed the opportunity to meet and speak with civil rights activists who were present, involved and leading the events in our history books.
-They then shared the highly impactful experience with their audiences.
+Newspaper and television reporters enjoy the opportunity to meet and speak with civil rights activists who were present, involved and leading the events in our history books.
+They then share the highly impactful experience with their audiences.

 The Oklahoman